 Every special needs child has a conservatorship or guardianship.
 This is a term that refers to who is legally designated to make important decisions for that special needs child.
 This guardian makes financial decisions and medical decisions for the child as well.
 You, the parent, are likely the legal guardian of your special needs child.
 You need to secure a plan for who will succeed that title in the event you pass away or become medically unfit to make important decisions.
 Discussing conservatorship and guardianship with legal counsel is the optimal way to rest assured that you’ve taken every step to care for your child.

 Special needs estate planning covers a wide variety of options for protecting the wellbeing of your special needs child.
 Have an attorney help with creating a will or revocable trust.
 This trust will specify how much of your estate will be given to your child after your lifetime.
 By setting up a trust, you ensure that your special needs child can maintain an adequate quality of life after their parents have passed away.
-It’s incredibly important to consult with a Utah estate planning lawyer during this process.
+It’s incredibly important to consult with an estate planning lawyer during this process.
 When a child receives a portion of your estate from your trust, it may affect your child’s eligibility to receive Medicaid in the future should they need it.
 By consulting with an attorney, you can cover all your bases and rest assured you’ve made the most proactive plan.

 The special needs planning process can be time-sensitive and requires vast documentation and organization.
 The Amicus Law Firm is highly skilled in creating wills and revocable trusts.
 We offer Medicaid planning and special needs planning as well to provide a comprehensive range of services to help you and your family every step of the way.
 Contact us today for a no-obligation consultation of your case.